 Body1for most single objects.Car5for vehicles.
 The schema is a structural hint about how many MeshParts to produce.

-If you're using Revix, this is literally one command: generate_3d_model with a prompt.
+If you're using Revix, this is one command — see generate a 3D model.
 The plugin handles the schema picker and parent placement for you.

 The persistence path looks like this: